chenchih/Env_Setup_Note/Terminal/readme.md

 # Terminal Related Folder
-In this page I will record or note setup of different terminal or editor
+On this page, I will record or note the setup of different terminals or editor
 - Terminal Setup
-[] Zsh under Mac or Ubuntu
+  - [ ] Zsh under Mac or Ubuntu
-[] Window-OhmyPosh Setup
+  - [X] Window-OhmyPosh Setup
-[] Window WSL
+    - [X]  Window
-[] FishShell
+    - [X] WSL Linux
+    - [X] Fish Shell

 - Text Editor or other tool
-[] Neovim Related Setting
+  - [ ] Neovim Related Setting
+  - [ ] starship

 ## Description
-I have been trying to play around with the fancy terminalm but never have time to write a note on it, so i will keep related seting.
+I have been trying to play around with the fancy terminal but never have time to write a note on it, so i will keep related seting.